-Strategy 2a-1: Partner with local non-profits, Unity College, and churches on appropriate projects that make use of their technical expertise and their skills in grant-writing and people organizing.

-Objective 2b: Collaborate with Unity College on economic development projects.

-Strategy 2b-1: Recruit representatives of Unity College to join the Tax Incremental Financing Advisory Committee or other ecomonic development group and participate in the search for green businesses that could employ their graduates.

-Strategy 2b-2: Partner with Unity College in attracting an investor for an appropriate lodging project.

-Objective 2c: Support the existence and growth of local and home-based businesses.

-- Strategy 2c-1: Ensure that the Land Use Ordinance allows for appropriate home-based business and for renting part of a home for lodging. - Strategy 2c-1: Task a town group (possibly the Tax Incremental Financing Advisory Committee) with creating a local business exchange.
+- Strategy 2a-1: Partner with local non-profits Unity College, and churches on appropriate projects that make use of their technical expertise and their skills in grant-writing and people organizing. - Objective 2b: Collaborate with Unity College on economic development projects. - Strategy 2b-1: Recruit representatives of Unity College to join the Tax Incremental FinancingAdvisory Committee or other ecomonic development group and participate in the search for green businesses that could employ their graduates. - Strategy 2b-2: Partner with Unity College in attracting an investor for an appropriate lodging project. - Objective 2c: Support the existence and growth of local and home-based businesses. - Strategy 2c-1: Ensure that the Land Use Ordinance allows for appropriate home-based business and for renting part of a home for lodging. - Strategy 2c-1: Task a town group (possibly the Tax Incremental Financing Advisory Committee) with creating a local business exchange.

-Objective 2d: Take advantage of the upcoming addition of high-speed fiber internet for economic development.

-Strategy 2d-1: When promoting the town as a place for development, feature the advanced fiber network into those promotions.

-Strategy 2d-2: Consider adding free Wi-Fi to a few public places as an additional draw to the town.